netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

    condition.
 This model can be used in other scheduling contexts.

-   The document also defines a YANG module for policy-based Network Access Control ({{NIST-ABAC}}), which extends the IETF Access Control Lists (ACLs) module defined in {{!RFC8519}}.
+   The document also defines a YANG module for policy-based Network Access Control, which extends the IETF Access Control Lists (ACLs) module defined in {{!RFC8519}}.
 This module defined in
-   {{sec-UCL}} is meant to ensure consistent enforcement of ACL policies based on group identity.
+   {{sec-UCL}} is meant to ensure consistent enforcement of ACL policies based on the group identity.
 In addition, this document defines a mechanism to establish a mapping between the user-group ID and common IP packet headers and other enclosed packet data (e.g., MAC address) to execute the policy-based access control.